ARnhrt/Composer-v-Computer/NotesToSelf.md

 <br/><br/>

 *Wed.
 11-20-24*
-In regards to the RNG program: I would love this thing to actually have an output that can be tailored ever so slightly based on user input.
+<br/>In regards to the RNG program: I would love this thing to actually have an output that can be tailored ever so slightly based on user input.
 The two ways I can think of to do this is with a web of conditionals and functions or to learn how to do functional programming.
 Neither sound the most fun or easy to document, but we'll see.
+HashMaps would probably be useful for storing keys and notes maybe?